Realize that everything connects to everything else.

 - Frequently synchronizes within the team and with the rest of the organization.

-Here are some aspects of the Agile Leadership Team that are critical to its successful operation:
+Here are some aspects of the Agile Executive Team that are critical to its successful operation:

 - Exemplar behaviors and practices – This team exemplifies alignment, transparency, respect for people, and relentless improvement.
 They speak as a Lean-Agile leadership team even when speaking as individuals.
 They mitigate silo-based thinking and create an environment that encourages celebrating customer outcomes and learning.
 They encourage organizing their direct reports into Agile Teams.
 This practice allows C and VP levels to model practices and behaviors for the thousands of people reporting to them.